 All NTPA Tech Officials must hold a valid tech official license, complete an NTPA Tech School, and pass their SFI Safety Test to earn their SFI certification.
 All tech official license holders receive insurance coverage, NTPA Tech Official gear, a subscription to The Puller magazine, a printed copy of NTPA Pulling Rules, and a tech official license card.
 All tech official assignments are at the discretion of the NTPA and/or its member states.

-If you’re interested in becoming a 2022 NTPA Tech Official, you must attend an NTPA Tech School.
-Tech School dates are listed on the Tech page here.
+If you’re interested in becoming a 2023 NTPA Tech Official, you must attend an NTPA Tech School.
+Tech School will be listed on the Tech page when available.

 Entry Clerk License